Siren Cold Process Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/siren-cold-process-soap-project/PS000063.html

 Super Pearly White Mica in a Powder Sprayer

-FRAGRANCE PREP: Measure 4 ounces of Pacific Pearl Fragrance Oil into a small glass container and set aside.
+FRAGRANCE PREP: Measure 4 ounces of Midnight Waters Fragrance Oil into a small glass container and set aside.

 COLORANT PREP: Disperse 3 teaspoons of titanium dioxide into 3 tablespoons of a lightweight liquid oil such as sunflower or sweet almond oil.
 Disperse 1/2 teaspoon Black Oxide Pigment into 1/2 tablespoon of lightweight liquid oil.
 Then, disperse 2 teaspoons of Hydrated Chrome Green Pigment with 2 tablespoon of lightweight oil.
 Use a mini mixer to get rid of clumps.